KenKundert/emborg/doc/examples.rst

         /var/lock
         /var/run
         /var/tmp
-    '''.split()                 # list of files or directories to skip
+    '''                         # list of files or directories to skip

 This file contains the passphrase, and so you should be careful to set its permissions so that nobody but root can see its contents.
 Also, this